Standardization of Retail Food Safety Inspection Personnel

 It is critical that food safety personnel become Standardized through this process to ensure that retail foods are safe, unadulterated, and honestly presented at retail throughout the United States.
 A certificate of standardization as an FDA standardized food safety inspection officer is issued to all Candidates who successfully complete the standardization process.

-- FDA Procedures for Standardization of Retail Food Safety Officers, 2013 (PDF: 843KB)
+- Procedures for Standardization of Retail Food Safety Inspection Officers - 2013 Food Code (PDF: 843KB)

-- State, Local, Tribal and Federal Inspection/Training Officers Certified by the FDA Using the Standardization and Certification Procedures
+- State, Local, Tribal and Federal Inspection/Training Officers Standardized by the FDA Using the FDA Standardization Procedures

 - Food Code Reference System